 The benefits of conscious breathing

-Not being conscious of yourself as you are, in this case your breath, but rather heavily involved and identified with every thought or impulse that appears in your consciousness primes you to become a subject to the capricious tides of life.
-Meaning that when you’re not centred in your body and mind, life can easily overwhelm you when the going gets rough.
+Not being conscious of yourself as you are, in this case your breath, but instead heavily preoccupied and identified with every random thought or impulse that appears in your consciousness primes you to become somewhat of a slave to the capricious tides of modern life.
+Meaning that when you’re not anchored in body and mind, life can easily overwhelm you when the going gets rough.

 That is why conscious attention to the breath shouldn’t be reserved for your 15-minute meditation practice alone or your time stretching and sweating on the yoga mat, but should rather become a second-nature habit that you can employ whenever you need balance and equanimity.

-Simply by reallocating your attention from the world of thought and worry to the natural and magnificent fact of you breathing in oxygen!
+How?
+Well by simply reallocating your attention from the world of redundant thought and worry to the natural and magnificent fact of you breathing in life nourishing oxygen!

 There’s a reason why the term “mouth breather” is synonymous with being unintelligent.
 Unless you’re doing really intense exercise, healthy breathing almost always takes place through the nose.
 The nose functions as a filter and regulator of the inhaled surrounding air.
 This way of breathing lessens the risk of bacterias and other redundant particles entering your airways and lungs.